 Here are five ways to save thousands on your wedding without sacrificing beauty.

 Do you really need calligraphy on your wedding invitation?
 Do you need expensive custom stamps?
 Do you need five envelopes and cards to make your invitation look extravagant?
 Keep your invitation simple.

 To save even more money on invites, instead of having self-addressed stamped RSVPs, set up a wedding website where guests can RSVP online.
-You’ll be surprised how much postage can add to your total bill, must like a ring; if you’re looking for rings then here we have custom made wedding rings in sydney for you to look at with great deals.
+You’ll be surprised how much postage can add to your total bill.

 2. Limiting Flowers

 Who says flowers need to be part of the centerpiece?
 These days, Pinterest offers plenty of flower-free table arrangement options to satisfy even the craftiest among us.